FedericoM120/CodePathWeek1/README.md

 ### App Description
 - Flash card app.
 Shows question and displays answer only if user touches screen.
-- Displays three possible answer choices which appear red if the wrong answer choice is clicked on green if the correct choice is clicked.
+- Displays three possible answer choices which appear red when the wrong answer choice is clicked or green if the correct choice is clicked.
 - Displays a button that toggles the answer choices visibility on and off.

 ### App Walk-though